 How employers can use eye exams strategically

-If eye exams are treated as optional, you’ll get uneven utilization and limited impact.
-If they’re treated as a strategic preventive lever, they can become part of a measurable loop: prevention → early signal → follow-up → reduced risk → fewer costly surprises.
+If you treat eye exams as optional, you get uneven utilization and limited impact.
+Treat them as a strategic preventive lever, they become part of a measurable loop: prevention → early signal → follow-up → reduced risk → fewer costly surprises.

 - Put eye exams into the annual preventive cadence.
-Treat them like dental cleanings and annual physicals-simple, expected, and consistently communicated.
+Treat them like dental cleanings and annual physicals—expected and consistently communicated.

 - Build a follow-up pathway.
-If an exam suggests diabetes or hypertension risk, make it easy to connect the employee to PCP care, labs, or navigation support.
+If an exam suggests diabetes or hypertension risk, make it easy to connect the employee to PCP care or navigation support.

-- Capture the right level of data.
-Even basic completion tracking can help you nudge the right populations and reduce gaps in preventive care.
+- Capture the right data.
+Even basic completion tracking helps nudge the right populations and reduce gaps.

 - Focus on high-impact groups.
-Employees 40+, safety-sensitive roles, diabetics and pre-diabetics, hypertension risk, and high screen-time teams tend to produce the strongest measurable gains.
+Employees 40+, safety-sensitive roles, diabetics, pre-diabetics, hypertension risk, and high screen-time teams tend to show the strongest measurable gains.

-- Measure outcomes in a 6-12 month window.
-Track completion rates, follow-up rates where visible, avoidable urgent care patterns, and relevant productivity/safety indicators.
+- Measure outcomes in 6–12 months.
+Track completion rates, follow-up rates, avoidable urgent care patterns, and relevant productivity or safety indicators.

 Bottom line

-Regular eye exams are important for vision, of course.
-But for employers, their real value is bigger: they’re a low-friction preventive event that can reveal silent risk early, reduce avoidable care pathways, and strengthen employee trust in the benefits experience.
+Regular eye exams are important for vision—of course.
+But for employers, their real value is bigger: a low-friction preventive event that can reveal silent risk early, reduce avoidable care pathways, and strengthen employee trust in the benefits experience.